The Slow Regard of Silent Things: Background and publication

 In 2012, George R. R. Martin and Gardner Dozois, co-editors of a series of cross-genre anthologies, invited Patrick Rothfuss to be in their anthology called Rogues, which Rothfuss agreed to.
 He initially planned to contribute a story about Auri, who he thought would make a nice counterpoint to some of the other classic rogue-type characters in the anthology.

 However, after Rothfuss started writing the story, it exceeded the number of words for the anthology and the story went in a different direction from the rogue theme.
 He then decided to contribute a story about Bast instead, which ended up being the short story "The Lightning Tree" and was eventually published in Rogues in June 2014.

 Afterwards, Rothfuss resumed his work on the third book of the trilogy, The Doors of Stone, but the half-unfinished story about Auri tickled him and eventually he went back to finish it.
 When he put the finishing touches on the story in February 2013, he came up with the working title The Weight of Her Desire, a phrase that appears in the first and last chapters of the book.
 Encouraged by feedback from his friend and mathemusician Vi Hart, he presented the story to his agent and then his editor, who were enthusiastic about it.

 Rothfuss introduced the story to his friend and illustrator Nate Taylor and asked him to create illustrations for the book.
 Rothfuss was specific about having no explicit pictures of Auri or any of the rooms in the Underthing.
 It took about two months to finalize the illustrations.
 The story was eventually published as the standalone novella The Slow Regard of Silent Things in November 2014.

 The character of Auri was partially inspired by real life tunnel dweller Tunnel Bob from Madison, Wisconsin.

 Reception

 The book debuted at number two position in the New York Times Best Seller Hardcover Fiction list approximately three weeks after its release.
 It spent a month on the list before falling out of the top 15.

 The Slow Regard of Silent Things received positive reviews from critics.
-Marc Alpin of Fantasy Faction was impressed by the writing of Rothfuss, stating that "the number of beautiful metaphors, the authenticity of Auri's voice and the emotions that the story evokes are as strong as we'd expect".
+Marc Alpin of Fantasy Faction was impressed with the writing, stating that "the number of beautiful metaphors, the authenticity of Auri's voice and the emotions that the story evokes are as strong as we'd expect".
 Alister Davison of Starbust Magazine writes: "It is wonderfully written, the prose verging on poetic in places...
 There's a sense that Rothfuss has chosen every one of those words with great care and precision, using them to tell a story that's lyrical, heart-felt and unique".

+Gizmodo calculated that the book was a victim of the 2015 Sad Puppies controversy, where slate voting knocked the book off the Hugo Award nominations list for Best Novella.